Skip to Main Content

 Tools for Developing Holistic and Sustainable Strategies

-Higher Education Digital Equity Framework, Digital Promise (this link is for the draft V.1; final version will be released in later summer 2024)
+• Higher Education Digital Equity Framework, Digital Promise (NOTE: this link is for Draft V.1; the final version is still in development and will be published in the near future)

 • Provides a systematic and comprehensive approach to democratizing access to academic resources and empowering all students to thrive in today's technology-driven world.